mmdagent-ex/site-doc/content.en/_index.md

 ---
-title: Top
+title: Home
 type: docs
 ---

 # MMDAgent-EX

 {{< hint danger >}}
-**Note**
+**Attention**
 This site is currently under construction.
-Please wait for the official launch.
+Please wait for the official release.
 {{< /hint >}}

-The Voice Interaction and Avatar Communication Toolkit, MMDAgent-EX, is preparing for its release as open-source software around December 2023.
-MMDAgent-EX is a successor software to [MMDAgent](https://www.mmdagent.jp/), with the following new features.
-It works on Windows, macOS, and Linux.
+The voice interaction and avatar communication toolkit MMDAgent-EX is preparing for release as open source software around December 2023.
+The following points are expected to be updated from the previously released [MMDAgent](https://www.mmdagent.jp/).
+The supported OS are Windows, macOS, Linux.

-- Extended CG character representation, including PMX compatible support
+- Extension of model expression, including PMX support
-- Can integrate Python-based voice recognition, synthesis, dialogue, and LLM modules
+- Integration of Python-based speech recognition, synthesis, dialogue, and LLM modules
-- Full external control via WebSocket communication
+- External control via WebSocket communication
-- Bone and morph level external control
+- External control on a per-bone or per-morph basis
-- Easy display of text and images
+- Single display of text and images
-- Function to show README
+- README display, prompt dialog
-- Texture animation (APNG support).
+- Texture animation
-- Web-based content delivery & auto-updates
+- Web-based content distribution and automatic updates
-- Now on GitHub
+- Transition to GitHub-based
-- Documentation
+- Document management and updates
-- Many bug fixes
+- Other minor extensions and bug fixes

-[The CG-CA character model "Gene" and "Uka"](https://www.slp.nitech.ac.jp/en/avatar/) for the system is also expected to be released with CC license at the same time.
+The [CG-CA character model "Gene" and "Uka")"](https://www.slp.nitech.ac.jp/avatar/) developed for the system is also expected to be released for use at the same time.

-## OK, so what is this site?
+## What is this site?

-We are now working on a renewal of the MMDAgent-EX site for the above release.
-The documents in this site are still WIP, may include incorrect information.
+Currently, the MMDAgent-EX site is being renewed in preparation for the above release.
+The content accessible from the left menu is being updated and is not guaranteed.

-We apologize for any inconvenience caused.
-Please wait for the official launch.
+We apologize for any inconvenience and ask for your patience until the official release.